zavoloklom/dnd-flavored-markdown/content/en.md

 - The Spider-Matriarch lays eggs and primes to drag any prey below ground.
 - At night, **[Bertram](#)** (a local drunk) falls into an old well in the [Abandoned District](#town-map) that opens into the catacombs and is killed by spiders.
-No one looks for him—they assume he went on another bender and left town.
+No one looks for him—they assume he went on another bender.
+- The spiders discovered a way to the surface through the well and began hunting at night.
 - **[Children](#)** used to sneak off to play in the Abandoned District, but after they began hearing “strange sounds,” they stopped going there.
 - Relocating their games to the [Craft District](#town-map), the children break a window in